codingMustache/codingMustache/README.md

 ## Daily Trivia

-What does the &#039;S&#039; in the RSA encryption algorithm stand for?
+What does the International System of Quantities refer 1024 bytes as?
- 1. Secure
+ 1. Kibibyte
- 2. Schottky
+ 2. Kelobyte
- 3. Stable
+ 3. Kilobyte
- 4. Shamir
+ 4. Kylobyte

 <details>
   <summary>Answer</summary>
-  Shamir
+  Kibibyte
 </details>